Fort Wayne Children's Zoo Home

 Class: Reptile

-Life span: about 20 years
+Life span: About 30 years

-Number of eggs: 30 to 50 eggs
+Number of offspring: 30 to 50 eggs at a time

 About